-Experience Sacred Monasteries, Holy Week, Greek Mythology, and the Yugas.
+Experience Sacred Monasteries, Greek Mythology, Ancient Communities and more.
 A transformative pilgrimage to the mystical islands of the Gods.

-Join Ananda College for 17 inspiring days in Greece and the island of Crete.
-Together we’ll explore parallels between Greek, Hindu, and Egyptian mythology in a stunning landscape while encountering thousands of years of spiritual practice.
-Learn ancient Greek myth, history, and culture while exploring mystic oracles, gleaming temples, and miraculous caves and streams.
-Most days before breakfast there will be optional led Energization Exercises, chanting, meditation, and healing prayers.
+Join us for 14 inspiring days in Greece and the island of Crete.
+Together we’ll use the “Yuga Cycles of Time” to explore mythology and ancient civilizations in a stunning landscape while encountering thousands of years of spiritual practice.
+We’ll visit holy sites where pilgrims have received healings, learn ancient Greek myths and culture while exploring mystic oracles, gleaming temples, and miraculous caves and streams.

 Our tour begins in Athens, the ancient and modern capital of Greece.
 In Athens, we’ll take in the imposing and inspiring Acropolis, the majestic symbol of Classical Greece and its artistic achievements.